Sunbasket is a meal kit service that’s focused on high quality ingredients and convenience.

 Recipes are also available online, along with bonus content, such as homemade drinks, desserts, and videos.

-Compared with its competitors, Sunbasket can be somewhat pricey, with meals ranging from $8.99–$13.99 per serving.
+Compared with its competitors, Sunbasket can be somewhat pricey.
+Meals range from $9.99–$17.99 per serving at the time of publication.

 If you have any issues with your order, there are several ways to contact customer service.